 For example, in the scenario above let's say your favorite player is Steph Curry.
 Based on all the players playing tonight, you think Steph will score more fantasy points than all except for 4 players.
 Therefore, you believe Steph will finish 5th or higher in the event.
 Then, you go to the Valuation page to see that 5th place pays out 15.
 This means that you should be willing to purchase shares of Steph if the current price is anything less than 15.
 You go back to the page and see his share price is currently 11.50, so you go ahead and purchase 10 shares for 11.50 each (115.00 total).
 Then, you hold the shares till the end of the event and find out Steph did indeed finish with the 5th highest fantasy total, paying out 15/share!
 Because you had 10 shares, you were paid out $150 for those 10 shares, meaning you made a profit of 35 total (150-115).

 As you continue playing, you'll begin to learn more about how and when to purchase players.
-You can bid on shares before the games begin (the IPO period) or buy shares from existing players while the event is live.
+You can bid on shares before the event locks.
 The key is to always think about where a player is going to finish ranking-wise and try to find the best value based on current pricing.

 Where should I go from here?